b-goberdhan/LivelyJS/README.md

 And voila!
 You should see an animation where the object moves, scales down and turns into a circle!

 ## The basics:
+**NEW Keyframes**
+LivelyJS now supports keyframes, this means you can add more complicated and comprehensive animations.
+Example:
+Take a look at this sample animatated property:
+> 'background-color':  [{ '20%' : '#2345ff'}, { '50.5%' : '#22ff3c'}, { '100%' : '#ffcf21' }]

+At 20%, 50.5% and 100% there are desired values for the property.

+We use a string representation of a string to set what a target value should be at a given percentage.
+The percentage will caculate the time based on the total duration of the animation.

+That's about it for keyframes, you can still create your animations the other way or you can get a bit more creative.

 **Adding animations**:
 In order to add animations you must call: